Writing-with-Digital-Technologies-f15/responses/wk5/team-1/ThaoZWeek5.md

 ## Historicizing Project

-I've always been interested in improving my own skills regarding CSS.
-So, from provided suggestions for project ideas, I decided I wanted to do my project on CSS reset style.
+At first, I thought about doing my project on buttons, but it was hard finding resources about it.
+As I've always been interested in improving my own skills regarding CSS, I'm considering doing my project on CSS reset style.
 As I am also taking a visual design class, style sheets for web pages are of interest as you have to consider the rhetorical situation of a web page when you create style sheets.
 Of course, this means that I will also be discussing other ways of creating a structure for web pages, such as in-line coding.

 ### Sources